matn7/CS-Notes/src/main/java/persistence/MYSQL.md

 ### Scaling Client Server

-- Scalability is achieved by doing processing on application servers.
+- Scalability achieved by processing on application servers.
 - Database Server id dedicated.
 - Often companies will increase the size of the db server to grow faster.
-- Data storage is off loaded to dedicated hardware.
+- Data storage off loaded to dedicated hardware.

 ### Scaling more

-- Multiple Servers are used for the database.
+- Multiple Servers used for the database.
 - Example: Oracle Real Application Cluster.
 - Improves Scalability over a single database server.
 - Improves Reliability since a node can be lost, and the database cluster will continue.
 - "Mainframe" like performance.
-- Cloud Scale - Amazon, Google, Facebook.
+- Cloud Scale: Amazon, Google, Facebook.
-- Distributed computing - load is spread to many many servers.
+- Distributed computing: Load spread to many servers.
-- Often cheap commodity servers are used.
+- Often cheap commodity servers used.
-- Large mainframe like systems are avoided.
+- Large mainframe like systems avoided.
 - RDBMS's are typically not used due to scalability limitations.

 ## MySQL Data Types

 - A Data Type defines the data type of column - i.e. text, number, date.
 - MySQL does support the standard ANSI SQL Data types.
-- Data Types are broken down into following categories:
+- Data Types broken down into following categories:
     - Numeric
     - Date and Time
     - String